A Radical Geography Community

-Whether new or already published, papers are handled in much the same way as English essays; the advice of the International Advisory Board and other expert referees is sought, revisions are requested where necessary, and if they are sufficient the Translations Editor approaches the Foundation with a request for funds.
+Whether new or already published, we’re looking for important papers that have been formative in a given field, at a certain time – papers that have contributed to theory and/or had implications for praxis.
+Papers are handled in much the same way as English essays; the advice of the International Advisory Board and other expert referees is sought, revisions are requested where necessary, and if they are sufficient the Translations Editor approaches the Foundation with a request for funds.
 Its trustees will only approve the translation of essays that have been subject to proper peer review and accepted by the Translation Editor.

 Translated papers are published with translator’s/editor’s notes where necessary; these are intended to “situate” them, outlining their meaning and significance to the time and place in which they were originally published, and explaining any keywords less well known to Anglophone readers.

 In January 2016 we published a translation of Henri Lefebvre’s “The Theory of Ground Rent and Rural Sociology” with an introduction from Stuart Elden and Adam David Morton; in September 2017 we published a translation of Milton Santos and colleagues’ “The Active Role of Geography: A Manifesto” with an introduction from Lucas Melgaço.
 (Both the translations and the introductions to them are free to download – see here and here.)